-Kevin Bohlin is the Project Coordinator for the Deaf and Hard of Hearing Education Initiative.
+Kevin Bohlin is the Education and Resource Coordinator for the New Hampshire Deaf and Hard of Hearing Education and Resource Center.
 He has worked at a variety of educational institutions including the American School for the Deaf (Connecticut), the New Mexico School for the Deaf, Gallaudet University and Model Secondary School for the Deaf (Washington, DC) and SouthWest Collegiate Institute for the Deaf/Howard College (Texas).
 Kevin has worked with a range of ages of Deaf/Hard of Hearing students from elementary school to college level.

 Kevin attended California State University Northridge and Gallaudet University for his undergraduate degree and graduated with a Bachelors of Arts in English from Gallaudet.He obtained his Master’s in Administration and Supervision from Gallaudet University in 2012.

-In his position as Project Coordinator, Kevin will oversee all aspects of the Education Initiative.
+In his position as Coordinator, Kevin will oversee all aspects of the Education and Resource Center.
 He will focus on outreach to schools and parents, plan and develop professional development opportunities for educational personnel working with Deaf and Hard of Hearing students, and will work with state and national organizations to collaborate and expand the Initiative’s resources.
 He is committed to working with a variety of stakeholders, legislators, Teachers of the Deaf, as well as with students and families.